 Internationally important wetland areas are protected under the Ramsar Convention on Wetlands of International Importance.
-In Shetland there is one Ramsar site, located at Ronas Hill - North Roe and Tingon, designated for its upland Bog area.
+In Shetland there is one Ramsar site, located at Ronas Hill - North Roe and Tingon, designated for its upland bog area.
 For Ramsar sites, the Scottish Government has chosen as a matter of policy to apply the same considerations to their protection as if they were SPAs or SACs.
+Map 7 shows the location of SPAs.
+Map 8 shows the location of SACs and Ramsar sites.

-Policy MP MPA1: Plans or projects that may affect SACs, SPAs (collectively known as Natura 2000 sites) and Ramsar Sites
+Policy MP MPA1: Plans or projects that may affect SACs, SPAs (collectively known as European sites) and Ramsar Sites

-Developments or uses that may have a likely significant effect (LSE) on a Natura 2000 site (including proposed sites) must comply with legal requirements for these protected areas.
-This includes a Habitats Regulations Appraisal (HRA) undertaken by a competent authority (normally the licensing or consenting authority/ body).
+Developments or uses that might affect a European (including proposed sites) must comply with legal requirements for these protected areas and must be subject to a Habitats Regulations Appraisal (HRA) undertaken by a competent authority (normally the licensing or consenting authority/body).
 Proposals which may adversely affect the site's integrity (i.e. compromise any of the conservation objectives for the site), either alone or in-combination, as determined by appropriate assessment (AA), will not normally be permitted.
 Where a competent authority may wish to consent a proposal despite the potential for an adverse effect on the site's integrity, the competent authority must first show that there are no alternative solutions, and that it is imperative, and of over-riding public interest to grant consent.